-- Bits 63:57 are not used and are saved as zero. - The remaining 40 bytes pushed (bytes 39:0) are the return state and have generally the same format as that used by IDT event delivery.
+- Bit 57 is set to 1 if the logical processor had been in 64-bit mode when the event occurred.
+(A value of 0 indicates an event incident to compatibility mode.) - Bits 61:58 contain the length of the instruction causing the event if the event type is software interrupt (INT n), privileged software exception (INT1), software exception (INT3 or INTO), or other event (when used for SYSCALL or SYSENTER).
+(The length used is determined differently when FRED event delivery is used for an event of these types injected by VM entry.
+See Section 9.5.4.)
+For other event types, these bits are cleared to zero. - Bits 63:62 are not currently defined and will be zero until they are. - The remaining 40 bytes pushed (bytes 39:0) are the return state and have generally the same format as that used by IDT event delivery.
 The following items detail the format of the return state on the stack from bottom (highest address) to top: - SS selector of the interrupted context (low 16 bits of a 64-bit field). - Bits 63:16 of this field are cleared to zero. - RSP of the interrupted context (64 bits). - RFLAGS of the interrupted context (64 bits).

 Bit 16 of the RFLAGS field (corresponding to the RF bit) is saved as 1 when delivering events that do the same for IDT event delivery.
-These are faults (other than instruction breakpoints) as well as any traps or interrupts delivered following partial execution of an instruction (e.g., between iterations of a REpprefixed string instruction).
-Delivery of other events save in bit 16 the value that RFLAGS.RF had at the time the event occurred. - CS selector of the interrupted context (low 16 bits of a 64-bit field).
-FRED event delivery saves additional information in the upper portion of this field (this information guides the execution of the FRED return instructions): - Bit 16 is set to 1 if the event being delivered is a non-maskable interrupt (NMI) and is otherwise cleared to 0. - Bit 17 is set to 1 for FRED event delivery of SYSCALL, SYSENTER, or INT n (for any value of n), and is otherwise cleared to 0. - Bit 18 is set to 1 for FRED event delivery of a exception if interrupt blocking by STI was in effect at the time the exception occurred and is otherwise cleared to 0. - Bits 23:19 are cleared to zero. - 3.
+These are faults

 The event types used by FRED event delivery are the same as those already defined for VMX transitions.
 For SYSCALL or SYSENTER, FRED event delivery reports event type 7 (other event).
 For VM entry, that event type is used with vector 0 to indicate a pending MTF VM exit.
 For that reason, FRED event delivery uses vectors 1 and 2 to indicate SYSCALL and SYSENTER, respectively.

-- Bits 25:24:

-- For delivery of events that occur in ring 0, these bits report the current stack level (CSL) at the time the event occurred.

-- For delivery of events that occur in ring 3, these bits are cleared to 0.

-- Bits 63:26 are cleared to zero.
+(other than instruction breakpoints) as well as any traps or interrupts delivered following partial execution of an instruction (e.g., between iterations of a REP-prefixed string instruction).
+Delivery of other events save in bit 16 the value that RFLAGS.RF had at the time the event occurred.

-- RIP of the interrupted context (64 bits).
+- CS selector of the interrupted context (low 16 bits of a 64-bit field).

+FRED event delivery saves additional information in the upper portion of this field (this information guides the execution of the FRED return instructions):

+- Bit 16 is set to 1 if the event being delivered is a non-maskable interrupt (NMI) and is otherwise cleared to 0. - Bit 17 is set to 1 for FRED event delivery of SYSCALL, SYSENTER, or INT n (for any value of n), and is otherwise cleared to 0. - Bit 18 is set to 1 for FRED event delivery of an exception if interrupt blocking by STI was in effect at the time the exception occurred and is otherwise cleared to 0. - Bits 23:19 are cleared to zero. - Bits 25:24: - For delivery of events that occur in ring 0, these bits report the current stack level (CSL) at the time the event occurred. - For delivery of events that occur in ring 3, these bits are cleared to 0. - Bits 63:26 are cleared to zero. - RIP of the interrupted context (64 bits).